aubreypwd/wp-noteup/readme.txt

 = 1.2 =

-* The metabox now says "Notes" instead of "WP NoteUp"
-* Allow Notes on other Post Types, just visit Settings > General
-* Added many new filters that make this more customizable
+The update adds the ability to use WP NoteUp on other custom post types!
+Also, we've simplified the Metabox, it now says "Notes" instead of "NoteUp."
+And, I've made it safer by validating and filters used under the hood by other developers.

 = 1.1.4 =